Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Methodology

 \subsection{Gradient jump penalisation}

-From the formulation shown in Section \ref{sec:Sigma} and \ref{sec:Vreman}, both SGS models rely on an accurate estimation of the velocity gradient tensor, which would be jeopardised from the natural discontinuous gradient of CG and the non-physical oscillations appearing at element interfaces observed in several previous pioneer studies such as~\cite{Chatterjee2017} and~\cite{Mukha2024}.
+From the formulation shown in Section \ref{sec:Sigma} and \ref{sec:Vreman}, all three SGS models rely on an accurate estimation of the velocity gradient tensor, which would be jeopardised from the natural discontinuous gradient of CG and the non-physical oscillations appearing at element interfaces observed in several previous pioneer studies such as~\cite{Chatterjee2017} and~\cite{Mukha2024}.
 In this work, we apply GJP introduced by~\cite{Moura2022GJP} which was originally proposed to regularise non-physical oscillations in iLES.
 In~\cite{Moura2022GJP}, the formulation of GJP is introduced in detail, which we summarise here.
-For a 1D advection problem of scalar $T$ in tensor notation
+For a 1D advection problem of scalar $T$

 where $u$ is the advection velocity, the weak formulation with the spectral element discretisation within an element $\Omega_e$ from an entire domain $\Omega$ is